Stop! Your Lease Extension in Chorley and Eccleston Could Be FREE

 Top reasons for lease extension now:

-Leasehold properties in Chorley and Eccleston with in excess of 100 years unexpired on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and service charges merit it.
+Leasehold properties in Chorley and Eccleston with over one hundred years remaining on the lease are sometimes referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such situations there is often little to be gained by purchasing the reversionary interest unless savings on ground rent and maintenance charges justify it.

 Lender Requirement